convos-chat/convos/doc/develop.md

 * Redis backend

-  Should to have a Mojo::Redis2 based backend, compatible with the old database.
+  Should have a Mojo::Redis2 based backend, compatible with the old database.

 * IRC